Forbes Burnham: Covert involvement with the CIA

-According to declassified documents from the National Security Archive, From 1962 to 1968 Burnham was provided with support from the Central Intelligence Agency.
+According to declassified documents from the National Security Archive, From 1962 to 1968 Burnham was provided with support from the US Central Intelligence Agency.
 During this time, Burnham agreed to CIA intervention in Guyana, and received financial assistance in the lead-up to both the 1964 and 1968 elections.

 Personal life

 Burnham's sister Jessie Burnham was also active in politics, and was one of the first female members of the House of Assembly.

 Burnham's first marriage was to Trinidadian Sheila Bernice Lataste-Burnham, having met her in London when they were both students.
 Lataste was born in Woodbrook.
 They married in Tranquility Methodist Church, Port of Spain in May 1951.
 With Lataste, Burnham had three children: Roxanne Van West Charles, Anabelle Pollard and Francesca Onu.
-The couple would later divorce.
+The couple later divorced.
 Lataste-Burnham died in 2011 at the age of 91.

-In February 1967 he married high school Latin teacher Viola Victorine Harper (Viola Burnham), who also became involved in politics, serving as Vice President of Guyana under Desmond Hoyte.
+In February 1967 Burnham married high school Latin teacher Viola Victorine Harper (Viola Burnham), who also became involved in politics, serving as Vice President of Guyana under Desmond Hoyte.
 Viola died in 2003 at the age of 72.
-With Viola he had two daughters, Melanie and Ulele, and adopted a son, Kamana.
+Burnham had two daughters with Viola, Melanie and Ulele, and adopted a son, Kamana.